Our State Show in Hendricks County begins on Thursday July 17 Plan on exibiting and take part in the tractor drive on Friday

 Zoey McCormick of Carlisle, IN has been awarded the second $1,000 scholarship for 2021.
 Zoey is attending Purdue University, West Lafayette with a major Veterinary Nursing.
 During high school Zoey participated in 4-H, Student Council, and National Honor Society.

 Just a reminder that your dues to be paid yearly by July 1st of each year.
 National by-laws state that "if a member does not pay his dues by October 1st, that member will be removed from the active membership and placed on the inactive list.”
+Members who pay after October 1 will need to renew again the upcoming July.

 Please sent $10.00 for State and $20.00 for National